-'Continuously resident' is referred to in Annex A of Appendix EU to the Immigration Rules as a 'continuous qualifying period' which basically just means having lived the UK for a period of 5 years or more with no gap of 6 months in any 12 month period.
+'Continuously resident' is referred to in Annex A of the Statement of Intent as a 'continuous qualifying period' which basically just means having lived the UK for a period of five years or more with no gap of six months in any twelve month period.
 Some longer gaps will be allowed where there are "important reasons" for being absent, and some people (certain prisoners and those due to be deported) will be excluded.
-More detailed explanation under 'Summary of meaning of continuous qualifying period' at the end of this page.
+More detailed explanation under 'Summary of meaning of continuous qualifying period' at the end of this page,

 The government has said it is taking a "light touch" approach.
 The Statement of Intent says that applicants for settled status:

 "...will not be required to show that they meet all the requirements of current free movement rules, such as any requirement to have held comprehensive sickness insurance or generally to detail the exercise of specific rights (e.g. the right to work) under EU law.
 The UK has decided, as a matter of domestic policy, that the main requirement for eligibility under the settlement scheme will be continuous residence in the UK. "